Skip to main content

 • Interacts and communicates with various groups and individuals such as the immediate supervisor, co-workers, and the public.

-Requires a high school diploma or GED equivalent supplemented by one to two years of experience in Streets/Stormwater or related field, or an equivalent combination of education, training and experience that provides the required knowledge, skills, and abilities.
-Valid South Carolina driver's license required
+Requires a high school diploma or GED equivalent supplemented by one to two years of experience in grounds keeping or landscaping, or an equivalent combination of education, training and experience that provides the required knowledge, skills, and abilities.
+South Carolina driver's license required.

 Certified Firefighter/ EMT- Basic, Advanced or Paramedic